srk-ullagallu/notes/running/rk8s.md

 Normal API it will understand your request based on that it will redirect appropriate place it does proxy

 kubectl api-versons

+crashloopback = container is dead k8s trying restart it

 **Architecure of K8s**